inssein/mainframe/README.md

 1. Restart the home-assistant pod by scaling up and then down: `kubectl scale --replicas=0 deployment/home-assistant`

 ## Todo
-1. Backup longhorn storage so we don't lose configuration for home-assistant and adguard
+1. Backup longhorn storage so we don't lose configuration for home-assistant and adguard.
+1. Put statefile from bootstrap stage somewhere, currently on local machine.
+1. Automate grabbing the kubernetes config from coordinator node.